codefuse-ai/Awesome-Code-LLM/README.md

 - "CasModaTest: A Cascaded and Model-agnostic Self-directed Framework for Unit Test Generation" [2024-06] [[paper](https://arxiv.org/abs/2406.15743)]

 - "An Empirical Study of Unit Test Generation with Large Language Models" [2024-06] [[paper](https://arxiv.org/abs/2406.18181)]

+- "Large-scale, Independent and Comprehensive study of the power of LLMs for test case generation" [2024-06] [[paper](https://arxiv.org/abs/2407.00225)]

 ### Oracle Generation